(Amazon UK link) |

 The problem is that Heyer introduces two extremely unpleasant characters, Kate's Aunt Minerva, who comes - apparently - to her rescue, and Minerva's son Torquil who is totally spoilt, very bad tempered, and sometimes violent.
 They're not just minor caricatures in the book, but well developed people who form a significant part of the book.

-Heyer has an incredible gift of characterisation for her main protagonists, usually with giving them a few faults to make them more human.
+Heyer has an incredible gift of characterisation for her main protagonists, usually giving them a few faults to make them more human.
 She also sometimes manages to produce some lovable villains with a touch of humour or a pleasant side.
 But these two unlikeable people seem to have no redeeming features - despite, at first, seeming friendly and affectionate.

 There's more violence than I like in this book too, and a melodramatic ending which I had totally forgotten about in the twelve or more years since I last read it.
 I can see that it tidied everything up neatly, but it didn't seem quite believable.